 You don’t feel sleepy during repetitive tasks or while driving.

-Another sign you’re well-rested?
-You remain alert throughout the day, even while engaged in monotonous tasks.
-If you find yourself falling asleep in front of the TV, every time you try to read, or even when you are driving — you may need to re-evaluate how much sleep you are getting.
-And if you ever feel sleepy while driving, pull over if it’s safe to do so.
+Another sign someone is well-rested?
+They remain alert throughout the day, even while engaged in monotonous tasks.
+If people find themselves falling asleep in front of the TV, every time they try to read, or even when they are driving, then they may need to re-evaluate how much sleep they are getting.
+And if they ever feel sleepy while driving, pull over if it’s safe to do so.

 Featured image: AlexMaster/Shutterstock

 [Editor’s Note: The content provided on this site is for general informational purposes only.
 Any information provided is not a substitute for professional medical advice.
 We encourage you to consult with the appropriate health expert if you have concerns.]